C Function

 The Functions tab allows you to define arbitrary init, output and update functions.

-C Function has a built-in support for mathematical functions and constants from the standard math.h library
+C function has built-in support for mathematical functions and constants from the standard math.h library

 Output function (output_fnc)